 My favorite souvenirs on any trip are photographs & food.
 I can print the photographs, hang them on the wall, and fondly remember my explorations for years to come.

 And since my main plan on any vacation is to eat all of the food, bringing home hot sauces, spices, or chocolates from a trip means that I get to extend the gustatory highlights that much longer.

-Hot sauce is a must on my vegan grocery list and one of my 25 kitchen essentials.
+Hot sauce is a must on my vegan grocery list.
 Whenever my other hot sauce-loving friends recommend a sauce, I’m always eager to sample it.
 And if a restaurant has a hot sauce tray with a selection of sauces, well, it moves way up in terms of my affection.

 In the bottom of my own refrigerator, I have a basket for all of my hot sauces.
 It makes it easy to just pull out the basket whenever I need a squeeze.

 (Not all hot sauces require refrigeration, but it doesn’t hurt to store them all in one place.
 And it helps with optimum freshness, in case it takes a while to use all of them.)